Nama ERP DocsNama ERP Docs

 "type": "EChart",

-"dataSource": "SELECT cc.id ccId, cc.code ccCode, cc.name1 ccName1, cc.name2 ccName2, SUM(l.netValue) netValue FROM SalesInvoiceLine l LEFT JOIN Customer c ON c.id = l.customer_id LEFT JOIN CustomerCategory cc ON cc.id = c.customerCategory_id WHERE 1=1 AND $FILTERS$ GROUP BY cc.id, cc.code, cc.name1, cc.name2",
+"dataSource": "SELECT cc.id ccId, cc.code ccCode, cc.name1 ccName1, cc.name2 ccName2, SUM(l.netValue) netValue FROM SalesInvoiceLine l LEFT JOIN Customer c ON c.id = l.customer_id LEFT JOIN CustomerCategory cc ON cc.id = c.customerCategory_id WHERE 1=1 /*AND-FILTERS*/ GROUP BY cc.id, cc.code, cc.name1, cc.name2",

 "chartConfigJSON": "{\"echartOption\":{\"tooltip\":{\"trigger\":\"item\",\"formatter\":\"{b}: {c} ({d}%)\"},\"legend\":{\"orient\":\"vertical\",\"left\":\"left\"},\"series\":[{\"type\":\"pie\",\"radius\":\"60%\",\"data\":\"$DATA.values\"}]},\"dataMapping\":{\"type\":\"LabelValue\",\"labelColumn\":\"ccName2\",\"valueColumn\":\"netValue\"},\"clickEmitMapping\":[{\"crossFilterCode\":\"custCategoryFilter\",\"idColumn\":\"ccId\",\"codeColumn\":\"ccCode\",\"name1Column\":\"ccName1\",\"name2Column\":\"ccName2\",\"entityType\":\"CustomerCategory\"}]}",